Tim Membrey

-Tim Membrey (born 26 May 1994) is an Australian rules footballer who plays for the St Kilda Football Club in the Australian Football League (AFL).
+Timothy Membrey (born 26 May 1994) is an Australian rules footballer who plays for the Collingwood Football Club in the Australian Football League (AFL).
+He previously played for the Sydney Swans from 2013 to 2014 and the St Kilda Football Club from 2015 to 2024.

 Playing career

 Early career

 Membery grew up in Traralgon and attended St Gabriel's Primary School.
-Membrey participated in the Auskick program at Traralgon, he played junior football for Traralgon Football Club and was Captain of the Gippsland Power.
+Membrey participated in the Auskick program at Traralgon; he played junior football for Traralgon Football Club and was captain of the Gippsland Power.
 Membrey would play against future St Kilda teammate Jack Billings in the under 18 Grand Final, where Billings' Oakleigh Chargers won by a point.

 Sydney Swans (2013–2014)

-He was drafted to the Sydney Swans with the 46th pick in 2012 AFL Draft.
+He was drafted to the Sydney Swans with the 46th pick in the 2012 AFL draft.
 Membrey was mentored by dual Brownlow Medalist Adam Goodes while at the Swans.
 Membrey had to wait until round 19, 2014 to make his debut against Essendon, when he was a late replacement for an injured Lance Franklin.
 In his two years in Sydney, Membrey struggled to break into a Swans lineup that included forwards Franklin, Kurt Tippet and his mentor Goodes.
 He played 41 games for the Swans Reserves in the North East Australian Football League, kicking 105 goals (an average of 2.5 goals per match).
 Following the lack of opportunities at the Swans, Membrey requested a trade to St Kilda.
 The two clubs could not agree on a trade and with Membrey out of contract, Sydney delisted the forward.
 Membrey then signed with St Kilda as a delisted free agent.
 On his departure, Sydney Coach John Longmire said to Membrey "we know you’re good enough to play senior football.
 As much as we want you, you have our blessing to leave."
 Saints' Chief Operating Officer Ameet Bains stated that Membrey was "a player that we liked a lot during his 2012 draft and came close to drafting."